dkolpakov2/kc-ldap-integration/README-KC.md

   }
   {{- end }}
 ## ====
-👉 This will auto-generate a file like /vault/secrets/ldap in your pod.
+👉 This will auto-generate a file like /vault/secrets/ldap in wer pod.
-  Then, in your bash script, just read from that file:
+  Then, in wer bash script, just read from that file:
 >> bash
 LDAP_CREDENTIAL=$(grep -oP '(?<="bindCredential": \[")[^"]+' /vault/secrets/ldap)

 ===========================================================================
 Rotate admin password:
 ✅ Option A: Change password using kcadm.sh
-    If you’re logged in as admin (or using a valid config):
+    If we’re logged in as admin (or using a valid config):
 >>
 /opt/keycloak/bin/kcadm.sh update users/<admin_user_id> \
     -r master \